 Church services can sometimes be confusing for little ones.
 They will have questions about what they are seeing.
 Teaching young children about the individual parts of the church service can seem daunting.
 And it starts with learning yourself what it all means!
 It’s a great opportunity to help them grow and understand the symbols of our Christian faith.
 This is the second post in a series on teaching our youngest churchgoers about the parts of the service.

-What are the two main things we see in front?
+What are the two main things we see in front of the church?

 Right in the center of our view when we come into the sanctuary, two things focus our hearts and minds for worship.
 Front and center are usually an altar and a cross (either a plain cross or a crucifix).
 This center placement calls our attention to the heart of our faith.
 Understanding the meaning is a blessing to our worship and study.
 May we teach this in a simple way to our children that it may be helpful to them in their walk with the Lord.